MacMiniVault/Mac-Scripts/mmvwordpress/mmvwordpress-README.md

 + Sets permissions so Apache owns files, things like WordPress updates, media uploads, and plugin installations can be completed within the WordPress backend.

 #INSTALLATION
-**Before installation: Make sure you have OS X 10.8, Sever.app installed and initialized, and MySQL installed (see link above for tutorial).**
+**Before installation: Make sure you have OS X 10.8, 10.9, or 10.10; Server.app installed and initialized, and MySQL installed (see link above for tutorial).**

 + Open Terminal and run the following command